2Toad/Profanity/contribute.md

 2. Increment the version in package.json, using semantic versioning (e.g., `1.1.0`).
 3. Perform benchmarking:
    1. Run the script: `npm run benchmark`.
-   2. Record the results in [benchmark/results.md](./src/benchmark/results.md), for the new version.
+   2. Record the results in [benchmark/results.md](./src/tools/benchmark/results.md), for the new version.
 4. Rebuild package-lock, to pick up the new version number: `npm i --package-lock-only`.
+5. Create local NPM package: `npm pack`
+   - Examine generated tar file to ensure it looks healthy
-5. Push changes:
+6. Push changes:
    ```
    git add .
    git commit -m "Bump version to 1.1.0"